vaibhav276/code-snippets/README.md

 Executable files will be created inside `target` directory

 ## Steps to clean before commit
-1.From root directory of the repo, run `make clean`
+1. From root directory of the repo, run `make clean`

 ## License
 MIT